Anthony Denny: Life

 Anthony Denny was the second son of Sir Edmund Denny (d.
-22 December 1520), a Baron of the Exchequer, by his second wife, Mary Troutbeck, the daughter and coheir of Robert Troutbeck of Bridge Trafford, Chester.
+22 December 1520), a Baron of the Exchequer, by his second wife, Mary Troutbeck, the daughter and coheir of Robert Troutbeck of Bridge Trafford in Cheshire.
 He had an elder brother, Sir Thomas Denny, of Bury St Edmunds, Suffolk, who married Elizabeth Monoux, the daughter of Sir George Monoux, Lord Mayor of London, as well as two younger brothers and ten sisters, including Martha.

-Denny was educated at St Paul's School and St John's College, Cambridge.
-In 1544, he was knighted.
+Denny was educated at St Paul's School and tradition asserts, at St John's College, Cambridge.
+He was first a servant of the courtier Francis Bryan, and joined the king's household in 1533 as a groom of the privy chamber.
+He was appointed keeper of Whitehall Palace in January 1536.
+Jane Seymour gave him a brooch.
+He was made Yeoman of the Robes in September 1537.

+He was present at the wedding of Henry VIII to Catherine Parr in the Queen's Privy Closet at Hampton Court on 12 July 1543.
+In 1544, he joined Henry's military expedition to France.
+He was knighted at the capture of Boulogne in 1544.
+He became Groom of the Stool in October 1546.
+He oversaw the use and maintenance of the king's close stool.

 In 1547, he was elected knight of the shire (MP) for Hertfordshire.
+By 1548, he was keeper of the Palace of Westminster.

 Along with Edward Seymour, Earl of Hertford, John Dudley, Viscount Lisle, and Sir William Paget, Denny helped to finalise King Henry VIII's will upon his deathbed in 1547.
 Denny specifically argued to the King on several occasions against the removal of Bishop Gardiner from the will.
 Denny was himself the man to tell King Henry of his coming death, advising the old King "to prepare for his final agony".
-His position gave him both the power to control who saw King Henry VIII in his last years (in which he spent excessive time in the Privy Chambers), and the power to influence, through his personal relationship with the ageing King.
+His position gave him both the power to control who saw King Henry VIII in his last years (in which he spent much time in the Privy Chambers), and the power to influence, through his personal relationship with the ageing King.
 Along with Sir William Paget, the Principal Secretary, Denny is suspected of having fixed the choosing of the "Progressive" appeals, headed by Edward Seymour.

+In 1549, during the Seymour affair, Denny was sent to Hatfield House to arrest the Lady Elizabeth's cofferer Thomas Parry and his sister-in-law Kat Ashley.
+Denny joined the forces raised against Kett's Rebellion in August 1549.

+He died on 10 September 1549.
+Denny is buried without surviving stone memorials at St. Mary parish church at Cheshunt, the family seat in Hertfordshire.

+Marriage and family

-In 1525, Denny married Joan Champernowne, the daughter of Sir Philip Champernowne, and the close friend of King Henry VIII's wife, Queen Catherine Parr.
-She was the sister of Katherine, governess of the future Queen Elizabeth I. With Joan, Denny had 12 children, including:
+In 1525, Denny married Joan Champernowne, the daughter of Sir Philip Champernowne, and the close friend of King Henry VIII's wife, Catherine Parr.
+She is thought to have been the sister of Kat Ashley, governess of the Lady Elizabeth.
+They had 12 children, including: